johnathanvman/F6/index.md

 							choose([" She tells me to stop talking and stick it in already."," She timidly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])
 						,
-							choose([" and ask if we can have some fun instead of hurting each other."," and ask if she's ready to stop fighting."," and ask if we can try something less violent."])+ choose([" She tells me to stop talking and stick it in already."," She timidly nods her head."," She nods before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly nodding her head."," She blushes and asks what I'd rather do."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
+							choose([" and ask if we can have some fun instead of hurting each other."," and ask if she's ready to stop fighting."," and ask if we can try something less violent."])+ choose([" She tells me to stop talking and stick it in already."," She timidly nods her head."," She nods before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly nodding her head."," She blushes and cocks her eyebrow."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
 						//neck nibble
 						])+
 						choose([